CloudIM Developer Guide

 INVALID_REQUEST: Missing required fields or invalid data.

-UNAUTHORIZED: Invalid or expired access token.
+UNAUTHORIZED: Invalid or expired API key.

 DEVICE_NOT_FOUND: The device ID provided does not exist in the system.